Lucasg11g11/WordListKit/README.md

 - `StormList.txt` → Your evolving wordlist with over **17 million** unique entries
 - `dictionary.txt` → A list of real words used to make realistic passwords
 - `names.txt` → Optional file for generating passwords from common names
 - `main.go` → The Go source code of the StormList generator
+- `main` → This is main.go executable for Linux
+- `main.exe` → This is main.go executable for Windows
 - `README.md` → You're reading it 😎

 ---